HayBam/netmaze-explorer-part1/netmaze-project-1.md

 3. **Create NSG for Admin Subnet**:
    - Create `AdminNSG` to restrict access only to trusted IPs.

-In Part 2 we shall work on
+In Part 2 I will work on
 **Azure Bastion** for secure RDP/SSH access to VMs without exposing public IPs.
 **Azure Private Link** for private access to Azure PaaS resources.
 **Azure Load Balancer** to distribute traffic to WebApp VMs.